-“We” are the Liverpool City Region Local Enterprise Partnership (LEP) (company number 02753023) and we’re based at 1 Mann Island, Liverpool L3 1BP.
+“We” are the Liverpool City Region Growth Company Limited (Growth Platform) (company number 02753023) and we’re based at 1 Mann Island, Liverpool L3 1BP.
 We manage the Liverpool City Region Local Growth Hub project.
-Any information you provide to the Local Growth Hub is held by the LEP.
+Any information you provide to the Local Growth Hub is held by Growth Platform.

 We are the data controller for the purposes of the Data Protection Act 2018, the EU General Data Protection Regulation (GDPR) and any other data protection legislation application in the UK from time to time.

 We may change this policy from time to time by updating this page.
 You should check this page to ensure you are happy with any changes.
 This policy is effective from 19 February 2019.

 If you have any questions about your privacy on our website, or our use of your personal data, please contact us on the details below.